Crataegus crus-galli

 Crataegus crus-galli is a species of hawthorn known by the common names cockspur hawthorn and cockspur thorn.
-It is native to eastern North America from Ontario to Texas to Florida, and it is widely used in horticulture.
-It is thought to be the parent, along with Crataegus succulenta, of the tetraploid species Crataegus persimilis.
+It is native to North America and is widely used in horticulture.
+It produces edible fruit.

 Description

 This is a small tree growing up to about 10 meters tall and 8 meters wide, rounded in form when young and spreading and flattening as it matures.
 The leaves are 5 to 6 centimeters long, glossy dark green in color and turning gold to red in the fall.
 The flowers are white and have a scent generally considered unpleasant.
 The fruits are small pomes that vary in colour, usually a shade of red.
 Most wild varieties of the tree are heavily armed in sharp thorns several centimeters long.

+Taxonomy

+It is thought to be the parent, along with Crataegus succulenta, of the tetraploid species Crataegus persimilis.

+Distribution and habitat

+It is native to eastern North America from Ontario to Texas to Florida.

 Cultivation

 This species is a popular ornamental tree, especially var. inermis, which lacks thorns.
 Many other wild forms would be very suitable for landscaping if better known, and yellow-fruited forms exist.